PeishiJiang/KIM/README.md

 This work was funded by the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory.

 ## How to Cite
+The repository is under review.
+We will provide a complete citation upon the acceptance of the repo/paper.

 ## Contacts
 Peishi Jiang (shixijps@gmail.com)